So I've been accepted... Now what?

 Receive your semester bill electronically.

 Your bill will be generated once you schedule courses.
 Tuition is not officially set until July, and bills start going out in late July and become due the first Friday in August.
 If you schedule after the first Friday in August, your bill will typically become due within two weeks of the date you schedule your classes.
 There is a complete list of bill due dates online via the Bursar's website.
-You will be able to view and print your bill online via eLion, a website you will set up and become acquainted with during New Student Orientation (NSO).
+You will be able to view and print your bill online, and you'll learn how to do this during New Student Orientation (NSO).

 Complete registration by filing the semester bill.

 This simply means paying your bill.
 You can make bill payments several different ways, and there are deferred payment options available.
 For a listing of payment options and approved methods of payment, visit the Bursar's website.
-You can pay your bill online via eLion, a website you will set up and become acquainted with during New Student Orientation (NSO), or you can contact the Penn State New Kensington Bursar's Office directly at 724-334-6023.
+You can pay your bill online, and you'll learn how to do this during New Student Orientation (NSO), or you can contact the Penn State New Kensington Bursar's Office directly at 724-334-6023.